 - Set of corrosion control document tables with the initial assessment of the identified damage mechanisms and anticipated damage rates

-- Integrity operating windows anticipated for each process
+- Integrity operating windows anticipated for each process stream

 Resourceful people, skilled and dedicated to executing the project, are our keys to sound project management.
 We provide those people with appropriate project management systems to plan and forecast results.
-The interrelationship of our core activities and our geographical spread provide synergy and opportunities for the cross-fertilization of ideas and services.
+The interrelationship of our core activities and our geographical spread provides synergy and opportunities for the cross-fertilization of ideas and services.

-The experience we have accumulated on large projects enables our project managers to combine the requirements of our clients with the logistical and technical support needed to accomplish each task from mobilization to reporting.
+The experience we have accumulated on large projects enables our project managers to combine the requirements of our clients with the logistical and technical support needed to accomplish each task, from mobilization to reporting.
 As a consequence of our extensive international presence and experience, these efforts are seldom hindered by geographic location, local culture or commercial practices.

 - Assistance with specification writing